 Tips on representing victims of trafficking

-Be proactive and instruct independent trafficking experts if you are not happy with the Competent Authorities' trafficking finding and also to assist the court in understanding the complex issues surrounding trafficking.
+Be proactive and instruct independent trafficking experts if you're not happy with the competent authorities' trafficking finding and also to assist the court in understanding the complex issues surrounding trafficking.

 Be mindful when taking instructions of the risk of re-traumatisation, as many will suffer from post traumatic stress disorder and other physical and psychological issues as a result of their exploitation.